harunaabaldeh/music_controller_app/README.md

-# Music-Controller-Web-App-Tutorial
+# Music-Controller-App

-The code for Tech With Tim's "Django & React Full Stack Web App Tutorial" series.
+The code for Haruna 's "Django & React Full Stack Web App Tutorial" series.
+Special Thanks to Tech With Tim youtube channel.
+I have learn a lot during the time of developing this wee app

 ## Setup Instructions